-- The incoming response is received using the processResponsePdu (1) interface.
+- (1) The incoming response is received using the processResponsePdu interface.
 The proxy forwarder uses the received parameters to locate an entry in its cache of pending forwarded requests.
-This is done by matching the received parameters with the cached values of sendPduHandle, contextEngineID, contextName, outgoing management target information, and the request-id contained in the received PDU (the proxy forwarder must extract the requestid for this purpose).
+This is done by matching the received parameters with the cached values of sendPduHandle, contextEngineID, contextName, outgoing management target information, and the request-id contained in the received PDU (the proxy forwarder must extract the request-id for this purpose).
 If an appropriate cache entry cannot be found, processing of the response is halted.
-Otherwise: - (2) The cache information is extracted, and removed from the cache. - A new Response-Class PDU is constructed, using the request-id (3) value from the original forwarded request (as extracted from the cache).
+Otherwise: - (2) The cache information is extracted, and removed from the cache. - (3) A new Response-Class PDU is constructed, using the request-id value from the original forwarded request (as extracted from the cache).
 All other values are identical to those in the received Response-Class PDU, unless the incoming SNMP version and the outgoing SNMP version support different PDU versions, in which case the proxy forwarder may need to perform a translation on the PDU.
-(A method for performing such a translation is described in [COEX].) - (4) The proxy forwarder calls the Dispatcher using the returnResponsePdu abstract service interface.
-Parameters are:

-Standards Track Levi, et al. [Page 23]

-- The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is the (possibly translated) Response PDU. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation indicates that no error occurred and that a Response PDU message should be generated.
+(A method for performing such a translation is described in [RFC2576].) - (4) The proxy forwarder calls the Dispatcher using the returnResponsePdu abstract service interface.
+Parameters are: - The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is the (possibly translated) Response PDU.

-3.5.1.3.
+- The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation indicates that no error occurred and that a Response PDU message should be generated. - 3.5.1.3.
 Processing an Incoming Internal-Class PDU